-This transforming and purifying property of fire is mentioned in the Torah too.
-This week we read the final sections of text from the fourth book of the Torah, Bamidbar.
-Parshiyot Matot and Masei begin with the discussion of the different vows Israelites might make, and then they detail the requests of the various tribes as they get ready to enter the Promised Land.
+This is a lesson that’s tough to learn, and one that Moses finds himself in the middle of in this week’s Torah portions.
+The Torah we read today is still the same Torah inspired by God and interpreted through Moses, and in our parshah this week we read the final sections of text from the fourth book of the Torah, Bamidbar.
+Parshiyot Matot and Masei begin with a discussion of the different vows the Israelites might make, and then they detail the requests of the various tribes as they get ready to enter the Promised Land.
 The chapters end with the final placements of all the tribes as they prepare to divide their land inheritance.

 As the Israelites continue on their journey to the land of Israel, they find themselves facing challenges against a multitude of nations along the way.
 Often, they act as one undivided unit in their attack, led by Moses and guided with clear principles and expected actions.
 That changes in this portion, though, as the conflict is with the Midianites.

 Moses is whom the people look to, and it’s his job to lead the nation he loves deeply in this moment.
 At the same time, his wife Tzipporah is of the Midianites, and his father-in-law Yitro was a Midianite priest who saved Moses’s sanity when he didn’t know how to delegate.
 The Midianite people took Moses in when he left Egypt fleeing for his life.
 Moses finds his heart torn in two and decides to let the other leaders take on this battle.
 Moses takes a step back; he does not lead the charge.
 Unfortunately, what ensues is reckless behavior by the Israelites, without care for human life.